arkeodev/computer-vision/README.md

 **Positional Embeddings:** Dissolving the role of positional embeddings in Transformers Models.
 This tries to explains Sinusodial, RoPE (Rotary Positional Embeddings), ALiBi (Attention with Linear Biases) positional embeddings solutions.

+**Diffusion Models:** Creating complex images from noise.

 ## Next on My List

-**Diffusion Models:** Venturing into the latest generative model techniques to grasp the process of creating complex images from noise.
+**Explainable AI (XAI):** Refers to artificial intelligence systems designed to provide insights into their processes and decisions in a way that is understandable to humans.

 ## Features